damiensgit/gobius/README.md

 Gobius enables decentralized machine learning by allowing miners to participate in the Arbius network - an on-chain, reproducible AI model execution platform similar to services like Midjourney or ChatGPT, but in a censorship-resistant way.

+## Getting Started as a Miner

+**Are you looking to start mining with Gobius?** Please read our dedicated [QUICKSTART.md](QUICKSTART.md) guide, which provides a step-by-step walkthrough specifically designed for miners.

+The rest of this README document contains more detailed information about the project structure, development setup, and advanced configuration options primarily intended for developers or advanced users.

 ## Features

 - **Multi-GPU Support**